 - a side salad, such as macaroni, potato, or pasta

-- a veggie and/or fruit tray
+- a veggie tray and/or fruit tray

 - a fun dessert that is easy to serve and eat out of doors, like donuts or popsicles

-- Extras might include chips and dips, beans, and fun beverages like sodas, beer, etc. but their not worth going into debt for.
+- Extras might include chips and dips, beans, and fun beverages like sodas, beer, etc. but they’re not worth going into debt for.
 Instead, those are great things to delegate to guests who inquire what they can bring.
 People want to contribute, so let them instead of footing the whole bill yourself!

 Prices listed are based on non-sale items at a mid-range grocery store in San Diego County.
 They account for ingredients used in the recipes, not full packages of ingredients.

 You’ll notice that hot dog buns are listed on the shopping list.
 This is for if you are not baking your own.
 In that case, reduce the number of servings for hot dogs buns to zero in the recipe collection and the ingredients to make homemade hot dog buns will disappear off the shopping list.

 Other shopping list items that are in blue are hyperlinked to homemade versions of those items.
 You can make them homemade or buy the commercial equivalent.

 Did you make this recipe?
 Please leave a starred review (just click the stars on the recipe card or in the comments section).
 Your feedback helps us know what

 Good Cheap Eats we should be dishing out more often.

 This post was originally published on May 21, 2020.
 It has been updated for content and clarity.